finnschiermer/x86prime/README.md

  * When gcc optimizes heavily ("-O2, -O3"), the code patterns generated will not be translated correctly.
 In most cases primify will stop with an exception.
-   We believe "-Og" to be working reasonably well, so stick to that.
+   We believe "-Os" to be working reasonably well, so stick to that.

+ * Tail-call optimization will result in code, which cannot be correctly translated into "prime", worse: this currently goes undetected - to disable it use "-fno-optimize-sibling-calls"

  * When gcc needs to use almost all registers in a function, translation will either fail or just be incorrect.